Wall Street rises on vaccine hopes, Goldman profit beat

 By Medha Singh and Devik Jain

-July 15 (Reuters) - Wall Street gained on Wednesday with the S&P 500 nearing its highest in more than four months following a strong quarterly showing by Goldman Sachs and promising early data for a potential COVID-19 vaccine.
+July 15 (Reuters) - U.S. stocks rose on Wednesday with the S&P 500 hovering near its highest level in more than four months following promising early data for a potential COVID-19 vaccineand a strong quarterly showing by Goldman Sachs.

-The U.S. lender GS.N jumped 2.9% as its trading revenue doubled in the second quarter, driven by big swings in stock and bond markets since March.
+Moderna Inc MRNA.O rose 5.8% after a small-scale study showed its experimental COVID-19 vaccine produced high levels of virus-killing antibodies.

-Morgan Stanley MS.N gained 2.0% and Bank of America BAC.N 1.9% ahead of their results on Thursday, which would wrap up earnings from the big six U.S. banks.
-The broader banking index .SPXBK climbed 2.7%.
+Travel-related stocks Carnival Corp CCL.N, Royal Caribbean Cruises Ltd RCL.N, Marriott International MAR.O and Wynn Resorts WYNN.O rose between 6% and 17%, with the S&P 1500 airlines index .SPCOMAIR up 6%.

 The three main U.S. stock indexes have recouped most of their losses from the coronavirus-led slump, with a raft of stimulus measures and encouraging economic data lifting the S&P 500 to within 5% of its record high hit in February.